c19early.org COVID-19 treatment researchSodium BicarbonateSodium Bicar.. (more..)

 Sodium Bicar..

 Logically, stopping replication in the upper respiratory tract should be simpler and more effective.
-Wu et al., using an airway organoid model incorporating many in vivo aspects, show that SARS-CoV-2 initially attaches to cilia — hair-like structures responsible for moving the mucus layer and where ACE2 is localized in nasal epithelial cells21.
-The mucus layer and the need for ciliary transport slow down infection, providing more time for localized treatments19,20.
+Wu et al., using an airway organoid model incorporating many in vivo aspects, show that SARS-CoV-2 initially attaches to cilia — hair-like structures responsible for moving the mucus layer and where ACE2 is localized in nasal epithelial cells23.
+The mucus layer and the need for ciliary transport slow down infection, providing more time for localized treatments21,22.
 Early or prophylactic nasopharyngeal/oropharyngeal treatment may avoid the consequences of viral replication in other tissues, and avoid the requirement for systemic treatments with greater potential for side effects.

 Kreutzberger et al. showed that SARS-CoV-2 requires acidic pH for fusion.
-The mean pH of the airway-facing surface of the nasal cavity was 6.6, compatible with fusion, while pH is neutral in other parts of the nasopharyngeal cavity and in the lung29, suggesting no viral fusion in those locations prior to endocytic uptake.
+The mean pH of the airway-facing surface of the nasal cavity was 6.6, compatible with fusion, while pH is neutral in other parts of the nasopharyngeal cavity and in the lung32, suggesting no viral fusion in those locations prior to endocytic uptake.
 Liu et al. found that a more acidic pH significantly increased SARS-CoV-2 pseudovirus infection and cell surface ACE2 levels, mediated by pH-dependent inhibition of actin polymerization.
 Treatments that increase the pH of respiratory mucosa may inhibit fusion and reduce risk for COVID-19.

 Figure 3 shows stages of possible treatment for COVID-19.
 Prophylaxis refers to regularly taking medication before becoming sick, in order to prevent or minimize infection.
 Early Treatment refers to treatment immediately or soon after symptoms appear, while Late Treatment refers to more delayed treatment.
+Currently all sodium bicarbonate studies use late treatment.

 Figure 3.
 Treatment stages.